binarylogic/authlogic/README.md

 ### 2.b.
 Controller

-What if your user sessions controller could look just like your other controllers?
+Your sessions controller will look just like your other controllers.

 ```ruby
 class UserSessionsController < ApplicationController